05bit/peewee-async/docs/peewee_async/api.rst

 **That's it!**

-Other methods for operations like selecting, deleting etc. are listed below.
+As you may notice you can use methods from **Manager** or from **AioModel** for operations like selecting, deleting etc.
+All of them are listed below.

 Manager
 -------